 Those ancestors had settled in Chandannagore or ? may be in Kolkata?

 I am trying to search anyone having Katyayan Gotra and has connection or call themselves as Jagdishpur Mishra- that is Mishra from Jagdishpur?
-Kanyakubj Brahmin settled in Calcutta or West Bengal may be knowing?
+Kanyakubj Brahmin settled in Chandannagore /Calcutta may be knowing?
 I have seen some website where they have listed few names of Kanyakubj Brahmins settled in Bangladesh and had very prosperous life, well settled and patronized Temples etc.

 Most recent journey was from the Princep Ghat to the Howrah railway station in Kolkata.
 Standing there you cannot imagine that the waterways is a new concept to India.
 There are so many beautifully constructed magnificent Ghats on the banks of river Ganga.
 It has been there since old times.
 I cannot say that only from British times.
 I refuse to ACCEPT it.
 Since, India had a long history of Sea voyages.
 Rivers were there in pre-British or Pre-Mughal India also.
 Now they cannot claim that Mughal brought boats with them to India?
 Ashoka is said to have travelled to Taxilla by boat??
 Can you Imagine from where he might have travelled?
 Either, through the coast of Orissa Or Bengal, or from there to somewhere in lower Sind or Gujrat area?